^

 • Reduction of painful symptoms of the disorder.

-• Reducing the infectiousness of the patient in relation to others.
+• Reducing the patient's infectiousness to others.

 1. Biseptol-240